Crafts Are Our Passion

 And the profusion of new fabric designs is enough to spark creativity in us all!
 Strolling through a fabric store, feeling the textures and cloth weights, and picturing items just waiting to be made is an enjoyable way to spend an afternoon.

-We’re here to help you make decisions on sewing machines, threads, and fabrics to help you create satisfying results.
+We’re here to help you make decisions on sewing machines, threads, scissors, and fabrics to help you create satisfying results.

 Once thought of as a “man’s craft,” woodworking, also known as woodcraft, has been growing as a craft of choice for women as well.
 Creations range from furniture to bird houses to sculpture.